daronphang/programming-resources/brokers/event/kafka/components/producer/producer.md

 ## Producer

-1. Messages are produced to Kafka by creating a ProducerRecord, whic must include the topic and a value.
-Optionally, can also specify a key, partition, timestamp, and/or a collection of headers.
+1. Messages are produced to Kafka by creating a ProducerRecord, whic must include the **topic and a value**.
+Optionally, can also specify a **key, partition, timestamp, and/or a collection of headers**.
 2. If no partition is specified, the data will be sent to a partitioner (automatically chooses a partition based on the ProducerRecord key).
 3. Once a partition is selected, the producer will know which topic and partition the record will go to, and the record wil be sent to the Kafka broker.
 4. If messages were sucessfully writen to Kafka, it will return a RecordMetadata object with the topic, partition, and the offset of record within the partition.